We take your privacy seriously.

 What happens if I opt out?

-If you choose to opt out, you'll still see ads, but these ads will not be customized.
+If you choose to opt out, you'll still see ads, but these ads will not be customized to you.
 If you choose to opt out, we’ll store your choice on our servers.
-This means that you won't see customized ads from us while you're signed in to Comcast.net.
+This means that you won't see customized ads from us while you're signed in to the Comcast Web Services.
 We’ll also store your choice on the computer that you opt out on.
-For your choice to be effective on another computer, you must first log in to Comcast.net with that computer.
+For your choice to be effective on another computer, you must first log in to a Comcast Web Service with that computer.
 Please note, after you opt out for the first time, it may take up to 72 hours for your opt-out to take effect.

 Can I opt out of seeing customized ads from Comcast's ad serving partners?